The Majesty Demos

-The Majesty Demos are the first recorded attempts of progressive band Dream Theater, under their original name, Majesty.
-The original 1986 tape contained six tracks that were recorded on Mike Portnoy's analog 4-track recorder, and another 4-track recorder obtained from friends at Berklee College of Music.
+The Majesty Demos is the first demo album by American progressive metal band Dream Theater, under their original name, Majesty.
+The original 1986 tape contained six tracks that were recorded on Mike Portnoy's analog 4-track recorder and another 4-track recorder obtained from friends at Berklee College of Music.
 All the band members were about 19 years old at the time of the recording.
-Only 1,000 copies were recorded on cassette tape and distributed to fans and rock and metal magazines.
-Portnoy gave one copy to Jim Matheos of Fates Warning, a move that was instrumental in the band's break into the progressive rock scene.
+Only 1,000 copies were produced on cassette tape and distributed to fans and rock and metal magazines.
+Portnoy gave one copy to Jim Matheos of Fates Warning, a move that was instrumental in the band's entry into the progressive rock scene.
 The line-up on the initial recording was keyboardist Kevin Moore, bassist John Myung, guitarist John Petrucci, and drummer Mike Portnoy.
 Chris Collins, the band's singer at the time, had been introduced to the band after a friend heard a demo of him singing a note-for-note version of Queensrÿche's "Queen of the Reich".